Common Origin of Warm Dark Matter and Dark Radiation: Introduction

 In this work, we investigate the impact this common origin of WDM and DR has on cosmology.
 We implement this model into the {\tt CLASS} Boltzmann solver~\cite{Blas:2011rf} and perform fits to observational data via Monte-Carlo Markov Chain scans of the available parameter space using {\tt MontePython}~\cite{Audren:2012wb,Brinckmann:2018cvx}.
 We find that this model marginally improves the fit to the data compared to \LC, and it establishes an anti-correlation between the amount of DR and the amplitude of the matter fluctuations at large scales, parameterized by $\sigma_8$.
 As a consequence of this, the detection of extra relativistic degrees of freedom by Stage-4 CMB surveys immediately imply, in the context of the COWaRD model, a value of $\sigma_8$ smaller than the prediction from \LC.

 The paper is organized as follows.
 In Sec.~\ref{sec:review}, we review the qualitative explanations of how WDM and DR affect the CMB and the matter power spectrum.
 In Sec.~\ref{sec:WDM_DR}, we discuss explicit models that give rise to both WDM and DR via perturbative decays and derive the correlation between observables as a result of this common origin.
 In Sec.~\ref{sec:cosmo}, we fit the proposed models to the cosmological data sets and provide the interpretation of the results.
+Finally, we conclude in Sec.~\ref{sec:concl}.